begin-thread/elk-howto/threatintel.md

 ## The rule is working ;)

-# 8- TESTATOMIC RED TEAM TO TEST MITRE
+# 8- ATOMIC RED TEAM TO TEST MITRE ATTACK WITH ELK

 ## Installation
 It needs to be done everytime you start powershell